Flutter Entertainment (LON:FLTR) Trading Down 7.9% – What’s Next?

-Flutter Entertainment plc (LON:FLTR – Get Free Report)’s stock price traded down 7.9% during mid-day trading on Saturday .
+Flutter Entertainment plc (LON:FLTR – Get Free Report) shares dropped 7.9% during mid-day trading on Saturday .
 The stock traded as low as GBX 9,050 and last traded at GBX 9,665.40.
-219,305 shares changed hands during trading, a decline of 49% from the average session volume of 430,762 shares.
+Approximately 219,305 shares traded hands during mid-day trading, a decline of 49% from the average daily volume of 430,762 shares.
 The stock had previously closed at £104.95.

 Here are the key news stories impacting Flutter Entertainment this week: